Study of the decay pattern of $f_0 (1370)$ as a $\kappa \bar{\kappa }$ molecular state: Numerical results and discussions

 Analysis on the $2\pi^+ 2\pi^-$ spectrum in~\cite{Gaspero:1992gu} gives the ratio of $Br(\rho^0 \rho^0 \to 2\pi^+ 2\pi^- ) : Br(\sigma \sigma \to 2\pi^+ 2\pi^- )$ as $3:7$.
 When comparing this value to our result shown in Table~\ref{Tab:4pi}, which is approximately $1:4$, it implies that there might be an overestimation of the contributions from the $\sigma \sigma$ intermediate state and an underestimation of the contributions from the $\rho \rho$ intermediate state in our result.
-However, remind that our result is obtained at fixed energy $\sqrt{s}=1.37$ GeV, and the branching ratio are obtained by integrating over the mass distribution of $f_0(1370)$.
+However, remind that our result is obtained at fixed energy $\sqrt{s}=1.37$ GeV, and the branching ratios are obtained by integrating over the mass distribution of $f_0(1370)$.
 Furthermore, this ratio is rather sensitive to the parametrization of the $\sigma$, which we adopted is different from that in~\cite{Gaspero:1992gu}.

-For a more reliable comparison, we plot the respective partial widths of these two parts varying along with the initial energy $\sqrt{s}$ in Fig.~\ref{Fig:Distinctrhosigma}, to see when integrating over the mass distribution what tendency this ratio will show.
+For a more reliable comparison, we plot the respective partial widths of these two parts varying along with the centter-of-mass energy $\sqrt{s}$ in Fig.~\ref{Fig:Distinctrhosigma}, to investigate the resulting trend of their ratio after performing the mass distribution integration.
 Fig.~\ref{Fig:Distinctrhosigma}(a) and (b) refer to the $2 \pi^+ 2 \pi^-$ and $\pi^+ \pi^- 2 \pi^0$ states, respectively.
 The black solid line indicates the total width of the specific $4 \pi$ state, which includes the interference between the $\rho \rho$ and $\sigma \sigma$ intermediate states.
 The red long dashed line and the blue short dashed line indicate the exclusive widths from the $\sigma \sigma$ and $\rho \rho$ intermediate states respectively.
 In Fig.~\ref{Fig:Distinctrhosigma}(a), we observe that the increase in the $\sigma \sigma \to 4\pi$ process is moderate, whereas the $\rho \rho \to 4 \pi$ process experiences a rapid increase once the energy $\sqrt{s}$ surpass the $\rho \rho $ threshold, leading to a gradually reduced discrepancy between the $\sigma \sigma$ and $\rho \rho$ cases.
 Therefore, when considering the integration over the whole mass distribution, the proportion of the contributions from the $\rho \rho$ intermediate state might be improved.